TheArchitect2000/zkiot-arm-siemens-iot2050-c/README.md

 chmod +x install_device
 chmod +x wizardry.sh
 ```
-- Execure the wizardery.sh script to register your IoT device on Fidesinnova platform, generate commitemnt, and geneate proof for sensors
+- Execute the wizardry.sh script to register your IoT device on the Fidesinnova platform, generate commitment, and generate proof for sensors
 ```
 ./wizardery.sh
 ```